Henry Cowell: Imprisonment

 Cowell had contributed to the Eiffel Tower project at the behest of Cage, who was not alone in lending support to his friend and former teacher.
 He and other gay composers such as Aaron Copland and protégé Lou Harrison easily empathized about his persecution.
 Harrison said in 1937, "[the] prevailing lack of balanced perception in the great mass was never so wholly apparent to me before."
 Cowell's cause had been taken up by composers and musicians around the country, one of the most vocal of which was his former teacher and collaborator Charles Seeger.
 However, a few, including Ives, temporarily broke contact with him.
 (Note: Sources conflict on what actually caused Ives' sudden lack of contact with Cowell.
 It is believed that Ives's wife, Harmony, was the one who recommended that he not to write to Cowell while in prison — so as to not have her husband's name sullied by controversy, and herself having views against homosexual behavior.
 The only known correspondence the two had from this era was a letter Cowell received on May 29, 1937, with Ives saying, "I've started to write you a few times or more, but didn't because I didn't know what to write or say or what to think or do – and I don't now – so I'll shut up!
 At least I can do all I can & I will to help New M[usic] Editions keep going as well as possible and as you would want...
 I do hope you can keep well & that things will go well in the future.")
-Cowell was eventually paroled in 1940; he relocated to Westchester County, New York, while under supervision, and resided with Australian ex-patriate composer and friend Percy Grainger and his wife in White Plains.
-The following year Cowell married Sidney Hawkins Robertson, a prominent folk-music scholar who had been instrumental in winning his freedom.
+Cowell was eventually paroled in 1940; he subsequently moved in with Australian expatriate composer Percy Grainger and his wife in White Plains, New York.
+The following year Cowell married Sidney Hawkins Robertson, a prominent folk music scholar who had been instrumental in winning his freedom.
 Cowell was granted a pardon from California governor Culbert Olson on December 28, 1942.